Being A Student In Mongolia: 2016 vs 2017

-Study at degree level in Mongolia is in high demand and the country has a large number of students in higher education.
-That being said, Mongolia is facing some tough economic and social issues which has resulted in some students joining protest movements.
+Study at degree level in Mongolia is in high demand, and the country has a large number of students in higher education.
+That being said, Mongolia is facing some tough economic and social issues which have resulted in some students joining protest movements.

 Mongolia also has a high number of universities compared to its population.
 When compared to China, Mongolia has approximately 400 times fewer citizens, but only 17 times fewer educational institutions.
 Around 30,000 Mongolian students enter university or college each year.

 Mongolian students are far more involved in their country’s decision-making in 2017.
 One notable example is a series of protests nicknamed “Battle of Noyon-Uul” or “Protect Noyon-Uul.”
 Mongolian students, backed by political and environmental activists, managed to divert the government from its decision to mine a burial site in Noin-Ula.

 A recently introduced austerity plan and an alleged theft of public funds triggered mass protests in the capital Ulaanbaatar.
 In March 2017, thousands took to the streets in protest, including students.
 There were no notable clashes with security forces, and the right to protest was respected.